agrigoridou/MemoryGame/README.md

 # MemoryGame

 Is a simple memory game implemented in Java, where the player matches pairs of characters hidden in a grid.
-The game is designed with an object-oriented approach, using efficient data structures.

 The game board consists of a 4x5 grid (4 rows and 5 columns), with each cell containing a hidden character.
 The characters on the board are uppercase letters of the Latin alphabet (A–Z), placed randomly.
 There are 10 pairs of unique characters on the board.

 ## Game Rules